eden-quan/protoc-gen-validate-fx/README.md

 > [!IMPORTANT]
 > protoc-gen-validate-fx fork from protoc-gen-validate and add flatten/error handling feature (for now)
-> with these feature, validation can work with entire realibox framework
+> with these feature, validation can work with entire github.com/eden-quan framework

 PGV is a protoc plugin to generate polyglot message validators.
 While protocol buffers effectively guarantee the types of structured data, they cannot enforce